 If you're a photographer that sells large wall galleries, definitely look into acrylic.
 It's the preferred material when hanging large-scale artwork and for storage: it won’t cause the frame to bow over time.

-Not to mention glare and tint-free.
+Not to mention tint-free.
 Due to the manufactured quality of acrylic, it lacks the typical green tint you see in most glass frames.
 Score!
-The special glazing of acrylic renders it virtually glare-free and will filter UV rays, protecting your photography for years to come.
+The special glazing of acrylic will filter UV rays, protecting your photography for years to come.

 But it’s not all rainbows and sunshine